Expanded Broadband will Transform Education and Economics in the Arctic

 The Arctic is cold, and when it comes to data centers, cold is a resource.
 The colder it is, the less energy one needs to cool down data centers.
 This means that locating data centers in the Arctic may be highly efficient.
 A recent study on the topic of data center risk also concluded that the Arctic is the “lowest-risk environment” for data centers.
 This no doubt explains why Facebook already has a data center in Lulea, Sweden and Google has a project in Hamina, Finland.
 Iceland and Norway have also recently started to lure data center companies to their cold climates.
 In the future, there is hope that high-tech companies will increasingly leave high-cost and higher risk climates, including Southern California, and move north.
 A potential high-tech economic boom in the North, however, will rest on first expanding broadband access.

-The University of Alaska Fairbanks along with the University of the Arctic (also see eLearning Inside News‘ recent interview the University of the Arctic) recently announced that The Arctic Broadband Forum 2017 will take place in Fairbanks, Alaska from May 8 to 9, 2017.
-The forum will bring together educators, researchers, and industry officials from across the Arctic region and around the world to explore the potential of telecommunications and broadband use in the Arctic.
+The University of Alaska Fairbanks along with the University of the Arctic (also see eLearning Inside News‘ recent interview the University of the Arctic) recently announced that The Arctic Broadband Forum 2017 will take place in Fairbanks in May.
+The forum will connect educators, industry officials, as well as researchers from around the Arctic region and the world to explore the potential of telecommunications and broadband use in the Arctic.
 This year’s forum will have a specific focus on questions of cultural preservation and self-determination of indigenous populations in the Arctic.